HOW DO I FIND OUT WHO MY ADVISOR IS?

 WHAT IF I DON’T SEE THE ANSWER TO MY QUESTIONS IN THIS FAQ LIST?

-When in doubt, contact Director of University Advising, Leslie Michalik, by phone, email, or stopping in the office.
-Contact information is: email@example.com, 248-204-2408, office location is C205, right behind the laptop help desk.
+When in doubt, contact Director of University Advising, Leslie Michalik, or Associate Director Colette Sherfey, by phone, email, or stopping in the office.
+Contact information is: firstname.lastname@example.org, 248-204-2408, office location is C205, right behind the laptop help desk.